 In this aspect, Transparency International Spain, Spanish chapter of Transparency International, has been developing and publishing, in recent years, the following indexes of Transparency, in order to assess the level of transparency of public institutions:

-- Transparency Index of the Cities Councils (ITA)
+- Transparency index of municipalities (ITA)

 - Transparency Index of the Provincial Deputations (INDIP)